Posted at Aug 20, 2020 6:15:00 AM by THAT Agency | Share

 For your business to be successful in today's day and age, the most crucial thing needed is a well-designed and optimized website – one that showcases your products and services.
-A good business website properly conveys the story behind your company and brand while positioning your products and services as solutions for potential customers.
-When designing that website, it is important to keep in mind some essential elements that are key to what makes a good website.
+Good websites properly convey the story behind your company and brand while positioning your products and services as solutions for potential customers.
+During design and development, it is important to keep in mind some essential elements that are key to what makes a good website.

-Creating relevant copy can seem like a daunting task.
+Creating relevant content can seem like a daunting task.
 You have a great product or service, and now you have to convey the value of that product or service to the customer in a compelling way.
-Here are some quick tips for creating relevant copy for a product or service page on your website:
+Here are some quick tips for creating relevant content for a product or service page on your website:

 Research what keywords the customer might use when searching for a solution to this problem